jordanvolz/lolpop/README.md

 # lolpop
-A software engineering framework to jumpstart your Machine Learning projects
+A software engineering framework to jump start your Machine Learning projects

 ## Installing